Wilton is a small town with a lot of news sources. How is GOOD Morning Wilton different?

 Advertising on GOOD Morning Wilton is a great way to reach a vibrant, connected, active audience primed to receive your message.
 It’s a great way to target the Wilton audience.
 Our rates are some of the most affordable in the market, and we’d love to discuss advertising opportunities on the GMW site.
-Send us an email at email@example.com to learn more.
+Check out our online media kit or send us an email at email@example.com to learn more.

 Can I say anything I want in the comments?